Nico-Curti/rFBP/paper/paper.md

    index: 1
  - name: Department of Physics and Astronomy of Bologna University
    index: 2

-contributions:
- - name: Both authors contributed equally to this work
+[^a] : Both authors contributed equally to this work
-   index: *

 date: 18 August 2020
 bibliography: paper.bib